Health | July 12, 2021

 Five percent of all deaths globally in 2005 were attributed to COPD, a preventable disease most commonly caused by smoking.

 Often people with COPD become more sedentary since increased shortness of breath may make them less willing to exert themselves.
 This has a domino effect, causing them to further physically decline, which in turn can cause depression.
 Depression can further prevent people with COPD from maintaining activity levels, which then increases the rate of physical decline.
 The overall effect is a greater, faster decline in health and quality of life.
-Exercise can not only break or inhibit that cycle, it can also help decrease the COPD patient’s isolation since it helps the person retain mobility so they can leave their homes and enage in social activities.
+Exercise can not only break or inhibit that cycle, but it can also help decrease the COPD patient’s isolation.
+Exercise can help the person retain mobility so they can leave their homes and engage in social activities.

 While COPD patients may need the intervention of medical professionals to help them treat and manage the disease, taking these small steps can go far in helping them enjoy activities and live life to the fullest.